skahwah/skahwah.github.io/_posts/2016-12-04-SLAE-Assignment-3.md

 - Stage 1 consists of traversing the virtual memory address space for a process and inspecting all memory locations for a specific, yet arbitrarily constructed four byte value.
 This value is referred to as an egg, for example: `\x41\x42\x41\x42`.
 There are some cases where an egg needs to avoid certain bad characters or contain valid instructions, this is based on the design of the egg hunter, and sometimes restrictions imposed by the process.

 - Stage 2 consists of passing execution to the memory location in the same arbitrary process that contains the shellcode.
-This egg is placed at the beginning of shellcode, typically twice, and signifies the start of a series of malicious instructions.
+The same egg is placed at the beginning of shellcode, typically twice, and signifies the start of a series of malicious instructions.
 For example: `\x41\x42\x41\x42\x41\x42\x41\x42[execute shell on remote system]`.

 The reason why the egg is placed twice at the beginning of the shellcode is because it enables the egg hunter to search for a value in memory that has the same four byte values which are one after the other.